-Their color ranges from grayish-yellow to reddish-brown, and they have a black mark on the tip of their ears and tail.
+Their color ranges from grayish-yellow to reddish-brown, and they have black marks on the tip of their ears and tail.

-They measure from 76 to 110 cm and weigh from 8 to 18 kg.
-They usually live in cold, dense forests, with a lifespan of 15 years.
+They measure from 76 to 110 cm and weigh 8 to 18 kg.
+They usually live in cold, dense forests with a lifespan of 15 years.

-This carnivore eats mostly snowshoe hares but also feeds on birds, fish, rats, and sometimes deer.
+This carnivore eats mostly snowshoe hares and feeds on birds, fish, rats, and sometimes deer.

 The boreal woodland caribou is a type of reindeer that lives in the northern regions of North America.